HOW DO I?

 For Clusters, Outbreaks, and Diseases that Require Immediate Reporting by Telephone:

 Please call 831-755-4521 immediately.
-During weekends, after normal business hours or on holidays, please call 831-755-5100 for immediate reporting and ask for the Hazardous Materials Team.
+During weekends, after normal business hours or on holidays, please call 831-755-5100 for immediate reporting and ask for the Hazardous Materials Team, who will connect you with the on-call Health Officer.

 For Diseases that Require Reporting within 1 Working Day by Telephone: